brrd/abricotine/docs/installation-and-usage.md

 ## Installation from binaries

-Please note that prebuilt binaries are not provided for OSX, so Mac users will need to build the app by themselves (see ["Building and packaging"](#building-and-packaging)).

 For Windows and Linux users, the following installation method is recommended:

 1. Download prebuilt binaries from the [Releases page](https://github.com/brrd/Abricotine/releases),